Hardware

 Content

+Interactive content, and lots of it, increases engagement and drives learning toward higher order thinking skills (HOTS).
 The driver behind any solution is the content, but without the right way to view/interact with the content, you will not be getting what you hoped for.
-Thus the reason why content is #2, in this list.
-Interactive content, and lots of it, increases engagement and drives learning toward higher order thinking skills (HOTS).
+Although content is king, you need a way to access it.

 Online/offline